Savvy fashionistas know the Birkin’s reputation for being more profitable an investment than the S&P 500 or buying gold.

 The truth is that Hermes deliberately keeps these bags rare and in demand.
 Just like the diamond industry.

 Unlike diamonds however, Birkins have excellent resale value and luxury resellers are now making these investable bags accessible to women around the world – with price tags and payment options that make them more accessible than ever before.

 But before you take the plunge, make sure a Birkin is right for you.

 Meanwhile, my savvy petite fashionista friend Miss Birkin (no prizes for guessing why that’s her nickname!) absolutely adores Birkins and Kelly bags in every size and finds them perfect for her everyday needs.

 So if you’re interested in a Birkin, do your research, then check out the links and see what you’d like to buy.

-Click to check out the Birkins on offer from around the globe from the worlds three biggest luxury resellers :
+Click to view the Birkins on offer from around the globe from the worlds three biggest luxury resellers :